wisniewskikr/chrisblog-it-js-express/technologies/db/js-express-api-rest-helloworld-db-sql-mysql-crud/README.md

    * Expected **empty table**
 1. Clean up environment
      * In a command line tool stop application with `ctrl + C`
+     * In a command line tool stop database and database console with `docker-compose down`

 USAGE IMAGES